repo-sumit/repo-sumit/README.md

 ## 🚀 About Me

-🎓 B.Sc. in Data Science @ IIT Madras (2026)
+🎓 B.S. in Data Science @ IIT Madras
-🎓 B.Sc. in Information Technology @ Maharaja Agrasen Himalayan Garhwal University (2024)
 🧠 Product Intern @ ConveGenius.AI | Founder @ [AceGrade.in](https://acegrade.in)
 🌏 Passionate about EdTech, AI, and making products that empower millions